 Can Dogs Really Smell Cancer in Humans?

-Meet Daisy—a Labrador who detected breast cancer in her owner, Claire Guest, six years ago: "She kept staring at me and lunging into my chest.
-It led me to find a lump."
+"She kept staring at me and lunging into my chest...
+It led me to find a lump." - Claire Guest

 Another of MDD's canine members is a Labrador-Spaniel cross named Lucy.
-Despite flunking out of guide dog school, she has since been trained to sniff out bladder, kidney and prostate cancer.
-She has a 95% success rate—that's better than some lab tests used to diagnose cancer.
+She's been trained to sniff out bladder, kidney, and prostate cancer.
+She has a 95% success rate—better than some lab tests used to diagnose cancer.

-An earlier experiment in Germany saw scientists training four dogs (two German Shepherds, a Labrador Retriever and an Australian Shepherd) to smell breath samples from glass tubes and indicate which were the cancerous ones.
+In Germany, this scent detection experiment involved training four dogs (two German Shepherds, a Labrador Retriever, and an Australian Shepherd) to smell breath samples from glass tubes and indicate the cancerous ones.

-Lung cancer is the most deadly of all cancers in the US, killing more people than prostate, breast, ovarian, lymph and colon cancers combined.
+Lung cancer is the most deadly of all cancers in the US, killing more people than prostate, breast, ovarian, lymph, and colon cancers combined.
+As always, early diagnosis is critical to improving survival rates.

 How Do Dogs Smell Cancer?